Forest Disservice: Why Your Government-Written Forest Management Plan is Not Right For Your Land

 Tunnel vision.
 Almost every plan I see has the same final prescription—clearcut to within the minimum required buffer of any blue line stream, followed by planting with loblolly pine on an 8’x10’ spacing.
 Industrial-style tree farming is an excellent investment that has its place in many forest management plans, but it is not suited for every landowner or every site.
 Do you want a world full of single species, low biodiversity forests with trees planted in rows?
 I know I don’t.
 Real forests don’t grow in rows.

-Forest management plans can be rewritten and refiled with the assessor’s office—I do it all the time for clients.
-If you are unsure if you need a rewrite, I’ll review it for free and give you an assessment of its feasibility and potential alternative courses of action.
-When you hire me to write your plan, you can be assured it will be written thoughtfully, taking into account your desires, plan implementation feasibility, and the future health, value, and marketability of your property.
+Suppose you've already filed your government-written forest management with the tax assessor's office.
+In that case, it can be rewritten and refiled—I do it all the time for new clients.
+If you are unsure if you need a rewrite, I'll review your plan for free and give you an assessment of its feasibility and potential alternative courses of action.